YfLn/CEN3031FA14/README.md

-CEN3031FA14
+Project description: We do not have a project YET

 Team Name: UNDECIDED

-GatorLinkID: yufanlin, yufanlin@ufl.edu
+GatorLinkID: yufanlin - yufanlin@ufl.edu
              Elli Carranza - ecarranza

-Project description: We do not have a project YET
+CEN3031FA14

 ===========